Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Results

 In Fig.~3, we report several low-$T$ isotherms of $\rho$ vs $H$ measured up to $H = 37.5$~T in our samples of Nd-LSCO with $p = 0.21$, 0.22, 0.23 and 0.24.
 We see that by 33~T the normal state is reached at all temperatures down to at least 4~K. The temperature dependence can be obtained by taking a cut at fixed field.
 Doing this for $p = 0.22$ at $H = 33$~T yields the dots plotted in Fig.~2, in good agreement with the continuous 33~T curve.

 It is useful to characterize the resistivity of Nd-LSCO in two ways.
 First, by fitting the linear regime above 70~K to $\rho(T) = \rho_0 + A T$ (dash-dotted line in Fig.~2), we obtain the extrapolated residual resistivity $\rho_0$.
-Secondly, by extending the high-field low-temperature data down to $T=0$ (dashed line in Fig.~2), we obtain the actual normal-state resistivity in the $T = 0$ limit, $\rho(0)$.
+Second, by extending the high-field low-temperature data down to $T=0$ (dashed line in Fig.~2), we obtain the actual normal-state resistivity in the $T = 0$ limit, $\rho(0)$.
 At $p = 0.22$, for example, we obtain $\rho_0 = 29 \pm 2~\mu \Omega$~cm and $\rho(0) = 148 \pm 3~\mu \Omega$~cm (Fig.~2).

-There is a positive magnetoresistance (MR) in all samples, which grows as $H^2$.
+There is a positive magnetoresistance (MR) in all samples, which grows as $H^2$ (Fig.~9).
 By extrapolating to $H = 0$ a quadratic fit to the high-field data in the normal state (dashed lines in Fig.~3), we obtain $\rho(H\to0)$, and define the relative MR as $\Delta \rho / \rho(H\to0) \equiv \rho(H) / \rho(H\to0) - 1$.
 In Sec.~III.~D, we relate this MR to the mobility, studied across \pstar.
+Using MR data as in Fig.~9(b) for $p=0.22$, we can remove the MR from the value of $\rho(0)$ obtained in high fields (\eg~33~T).
+For $p=0.22$, this yields $\rho(0) = 136 \pm 5~\mu \Omega$~cm.
+We use the dimensionless ratio of this MR-free value of $\rho(0)$ to $\rho_0$ to quantify the change in resistivity at $T=0$ caused by the pseudogap (see Sec.~III.~C).

 In Fig.~4, we show how the upturn in $\rho(T)$ evolves with doping.
-For a close comparison of data from four different samples, we normalize the four curves so that they are all equal above 60~K. Specifically, we subtract $\rho_0$ and then normalize $\rho(T) - \rho_0$ to unity at $T = 75$~K. At $p = 0.24$, the data show that $\rho(T)$ is perfectly linear below 80~K, as observed before.\cite{Daou2009} As soon as the doping is reduced below \pstar, an upturn in $\rho(T)$ develops at low $T$.
+For a close comparison of data from four different samples, we normalize the four curves so that they are all equal above 60~K. Specifically, we subtract $\rho_0$ and then normalize $\rho(T) - \rho_0$ to unity at $T = 75$~K. At $p = 0.24$, the data show that $\rho(T)$ is perfectly linear below 80~K, as observed before [\onlinecite{Daou2009}].
+As soon as the doping is reduced below \pstar, an upturn in $\rho(T)$ develops at low $T$.
 The upturn grows rapidly as $p$ is further reduced.
 The value of $\rho(T) - \rho_0$ at $T \to 0$ is plotted in the inset of Fig.~4.
-We see that it grows linearly from \pstar~down, in good agreement with the $c$-axis resistivity,\cite{Cyr-Choiniere2010} thereby confirming, on a different set of samples, the location of the critical doping in Nd-LSCO, at \pstar~$= 0.235 \pm 0.005$ (Fig.~1).
+We see that it grows linearly from \pstar~down, in good agreement with the $c$-axis resistivity [\onlinecite{Cyr-Choiniere2010}], thereby confirming, on a different set of samples, the location of the critical doping in Nd-LSCO, at \pstar~$= 0.23 \pm 0.01$.